 In 1891 a granite quarry was established on the northern side of the Cape Woolamai, on Cleeland Bight, to provide stone for Melbourne buildings.

-Walking along the sandy tracks on Cape Woolamai you may not realise that underneath is a mass of pink granite, although the 100 metre cliffs along the eastern and southern sides do give a clue to this foundation.
+Walking along the sandy tracks on Cape Woolamai you may not realize that underneath is a mass of pink granite, although the 100 metre cliffs along the eastern and southern sides do give a clue to this foundation.

 And this Cape Woolamai pink granite has a number of admirable characteristics - it is water resistant, an attractive colour and amenable to a fine polish.